jeffmli/TinderAutomation/README.md

 3. I wouldn't recommend training the cNN on your PC.
 You'll need to start a deep learning server using AWS or Google Cloud.
 On AWS, I used the Deep Learning AMI t2.medium.

 4. Once you're done training, you need to export your model as an h5 file.
 Transport this h5 file into the bot.
-Within `bot.py`, find the `load_model()` function and plug the name of your file into that functino.
+Within `bot.py`, find the `load_model()` function and plug the name of your file into that function.

 5. Voila, you should be good to go!